RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/cloning.md

 persistentvolumeclaim "fc34-clone" deleted
 ~~~

-Now, if we navigate to the OpenShift Console, and ensure that we're in the list of Virtual Machines by selecting "**Workloads**" → "**Virtualization**", we should see our "*fc34-original*" VM as stopped:
+Now, if we navigate to the OpenShift Console, and ensure that we're in the list of **Virtual Machines** by selecting "**Virtualization**", we should see our "*fc34-original*" VM as stopped:

 <img src="img/vm-stopped.png"/>

-Select "*fc34-original*" and then from the "**Actions**" drop-down on the right hand side, select "**Clone Virtual Machine**".
+Select "*fc34-original*" and then from the "**Actions**" drop-down on the right hand side, select "**Clone**".
 This will bring up a new window where we can confirm our requirements:

 <img src="img/clone-vm.png"/>

 We'll leave the defaults here, but make sure to select "**Start virtual machine on clone**" as this will ensure that our freshly cloned VM is automatically started for us.
 When you're ready, select the blue "**Clone Virtual Machine**" button at the bottom; this will create an identical virtual machine for us, just with a new name, "*fc34-original-clone*".

 As soon as this happens, a new virtual machine will be created and started for you.
-You can see this in "**Workloads**" → "**Virtualization**" or via the CLI:
+You can see this in "**Virtualization**" → "**Virtual Machines**" or via the CLI:

 ```execute-1